Inherited Craziness

 William Thompson, son of Solomon Thompson Jnr and Maria Willis, in 1851, aged 25, a Mason's Labourer, was still living with his widowed mother in Cransley, Northamptonshire.
 And in 1861, William Thompson (31) was again living with his widowed mother in Cransley and employed as a sawyer.

-In 1871, William Thompson (47) Farm Servant, is visiting his sister and brother-in-law, William Naseby and Eliza Thompson, in Rugby.
+In 1871, William Thompson (47) Farm Servant, was visiting his sister and brother-in-law, William Naseby and Eliza Thompson, in Rugby.

-In 1881, however, William Thompson (55), was an inmate in the Kettering Union Workhouse, as was his elder brother, Thomas Thompson at that time.
-As his brother was skilled, a carpenter, my thoughts are that he entered the workhouse as he was infirm.
+In 1881, however, William Thompson (55), was an inmate in the Kettering Union Workhouse, as was his elder brother, Thomas Thompson.
+As his brother was skilled, a carpenter, perhaps he entered the workhouse as he was infirm.
 Could it be William went to look after his brother there?

 In 1891, back with his sister and brother-in-law in Rugby, where William Thompson (64), single, was listed as a Gardener Domestic Servant.